Subskribe/ruby-sdk-sandbox/README.md

 # Subskribe Sandbox Ruby Gem

-Ruby Gem to connect to Subskribe sandbox envinronment
+Ruby Gem to connect to Subskribe sandbox environment

 ### Using Gem